r2d2-ai/aiflow/core/docs/api.md

 ## Run Flow
-This short tutorial walks through how to run aiflow Actions using the Go-API provided by the aiflow core.
+This short tutorial walks through how to run AIflow Actions using the Go-API provided by the AIflow core.

 First Import the action you need to run.
 In this example import Flow Action.
-Initialize the aiflow App.
+Initialize the AIflow App.
 Initialiaze and configure a Rest Trigger.
 Add the Flow Action to the desired Trigger Handler.

 ```go